 The first step to Financial Stability – Declutter your business priorities

-As many of us are stuck at home with spare time on our hands during lockdown, we’re taking advantage of the opportunity to declutter our homes – and now is a great moment to do the same for your business priorities.
+During the last few months, many of us have been stuck at home taking advantage of the opportunity to declutter our homes – and now is a great moment to do the same for your business priorities.

 By taking a little time to step back and understand what’s really important, just as you would for the items that are filling up your home, you can find a path towards delivering long-term financial stability for your business in spite of the tough times many of us are experiencing.

 So how to get started and ensure you’re focusing on what really matters?

 If you’re an FD or CFO trying to set your company on an even keel, taking a broader view to understand your business challenges can be an important first step.
 “We need to know what matters most in order to know the starting point,” says Raymond Holt, a business coach who is founder of Agnentis Partners and a former FD himself.
 “As the challenges we often experience are not solely finance, but are business challenges, it’s important to take your thinking up to the highest level possible.”